iopipe/iopipe-js-event-info/README.md

-# EventInfo Plugin for IOpipe JS
+# Event Info Plugin for IOpipe JS

 Grabs event information and creates custom metrics with the IOpipe library.